Climb_and_Dive v1.5.2

 Step 5 - Flip it over and solder all of the longer header pins on the Xiao nRF52840.
 Don’t trim the long pins just yet.

-Note: If you prefer, the program code does include provisions to use an optional push-button switch instead of the touch pin.
-If you want to use a push-button switch it will connect to the timer using the 2 pins as shown below.
-Depending how you want to connect your switch, you may want to leave those two pins sticking out as well.
+Next, decide if you would like to add an optional push-button switch to use instead of the touch pin.
+The push-button switch connects to two timer pins.
+Depending how you want to connect your switch, you may want to leave those two pins sticking out as it makes connecting the switch much easier.
 The push-button switch functions exactly the same as the touch pin.
-Note: use a normally open (NO) momentary contact type switch.
+Note: you must use a normally open (NO) momentary contact type switch.
+The touch pin will remain usable and works in parallel with the push-button switch.
+A push-button switch connects to the timer using the 2 pins as shown below.